z0diacc/z0diacc/README.md

 - 📫 How to reach me **Discord: Reden#8317**

-- ⚡ Fun fact :- Food and Music🎵 are the reasons to live.
+- ⚡Fun fact :- Software and Music🎵 is a reason to live.

 <br>